thindil/dockerada/README.md

-The goal of this project is to collect various Docker images files (and images themselves) related to the Ada programming language. **Note:** Old versions of images (marked as *deprecated*) require Github account to download.
+The goal of this project is to collect various Docker images files (and images themselves) related to the Ada programming language. **Note:** Old versions of images (marked as *deprecated*) require GitHub account to download.
 Newer versions are available for everyone.
-If you read this file on Github:
+If you read this file on GitHub:
 **please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/dockerada) repository.